phoax/go-hotreload/README.md

 ### Start with the local package

+The application can be executed with the local package to allow dynamic updates on the package.

-Build images and start app:
+Build image and start app:

 ```
 cd myapp/
 make dev-local
 ```

-Or force build images and start app:
+Or force build image and start app:

 ```
 cd myapp/